What Grout Color To Use With Subway Tiles

 Wider Grout Lines (1/8 inch or more)

 These lines create a more rustic or traditional look.
-They are ideal for using sanded grout, which contains fine sand particles that fill the larger gaps and provide a textured finish.
+They work best with sanded grout, as the fine sand particles fill larger gaps and create a textured finish.
 Sanded grout also helps to hide minor imperfections in the tile installation.
 However, the textured surface can be more challenging to clean.

 Narrow Grout Lines (less than 1/8 inch)